VictimConnect

 1. If you are a survivor experiencing emotional distress due to a mass violence event, the Substance Abuse and Mental Health Services Administration (SAMHSA) has a Disaster Distress Helpline which can be reached 24/7 for crisis support at 1-800-985-5990 or text TalkWithUs to 66746.

 2. Find out if there is a Victim and Family Assistance Call Center set up for the specific event.
-In certain circumstances, victims and families of victims may obtain information, assistance, and referrals through a national toll free hotline established by the Office of Victims of Crime (OVC).
+In certain circumstances, victims and families of victims may obtain information, assistance, and referrals through a national toll-free hotline established by the Office of Victims of Crime (OVC).

 3. Consider reaching out to your state’s Crime Victim Compensation Program for financial assistance.
 Each jurisdiction is different, but overall, each state has a Crime Victim Compensation Program that may be able to cover some of the costs incurred due to a violent crime.
 For more information about your state’s program, visit the National Association of Crime Victims Compensation Boards (NACVCB).